igemsoftware2021/Vilnius-Lithuania_Software/EFBALite/README.md

 `python EFBALite.py example.pdb -l 16 -o output.pdb`

-On our system this command took 2018 s. (~30 min.) to run.

 # Troubleshooting:
 The program will not work on Windows!
 If you want it to run on Windows you need to edit the functions in functions/generateAmberFiles.py to use the Pexpect api for Windows.